Friend Request

-Friend Request (released internationally as Unfriend) is a 2016 English-language German supernatural psychological horror film directed by Simon Verhoeven.
-The film was released in Germany on January 7, 2016 and received generally unfavourable reviews from critics.
+Friend Request (released internationally as Unfriend) is a 2016 English-language supernatural psychological horror film directed by Simon Verhoeven.
+The film was released in Germany on January 7, 2016, and received generally negative reviews from critics.

 Plot

 Laura Woodson is a popular campus student with over 800 friends on Facebook.
 She lives with Olivia Mathison, Isabelle, and Gustavo Garcia, Isabelle's boyfriend.
 She is close friends with Kobe and is dating Tyler McCormick.

 Laura receives a friend request from her classmate Marina Mills.
 Noticing she has no friends, she accepts and the two begin a relationship as friends, but she is uncomfortable with Marina's obsessive behavior and sees that her Facebook profile is full of negative posts.
 Marina wants to attend Laura's birthday dinner but Laura lies and says only she and Tyler are going out.
 That night, Marina sees pictures of Laura and her friends on Facebook, and angrily confronts her the next day.
 During their quarrel, Laura accidentally reveals Marina's bald spot, a result of hair pulling disorder.
 She then unfriends Marina on Facebook.

 The next morning, it is announced that Marina committed suicide.
 Laura feels responsible but tries to forget about it until Marina uploads a video showing her burning a sketch of Laura before hanging herself.
 The video is somehow posted on Laura's own page and she is unable to remove it or delete her account.
 Marina adds Gustavo as a friend.
 He is then terrorized by a demonic spirit and has his face smashed by an invisible entity.
 Isabelle discovers him and is sent to the hospital.
 A video of Gustavo's apparent suicide is posted on Laura's page, damaging her reputation even further.